dani7beth/blockbusterv2/README.md

 7. `yarn start`

 ### handle git
+Only do these steps if you are creating your own repo based off this code
 1.  - remove origin `git remote rm origin`
     - git add remote origin to new repo